Claim-it-checker/Discord-Spammer-V3/README.md

 # ⚠️ Discord Tools Script

 > ⚠️ **Disclaimer**
-> This script is potentially malicious and unethical.
-It can be used for harmful purposes, such as stealing user tokens, personal information, and other sensitive data.
-Using this script for malicious purposes without user consent is illegal and violates ethical guidelines. **Do not use this script without proper authorization.**
+> This script is potentially unethical.
+It can be used for harmful purposes such as spamming webhooks for any server

 ---